konstanzer/Ace_versus_Ace/README.md

 **Significance level**

    I will select a standard significance level of 0.05.
 I will also use a Bonferonni correction of 4 to account for the fact that I will be comparing multiple means of slider measurements.
-There for my signficance for each individual test will be 𝛼=0.05/4 = 0.0125.
+Thereefore, my signficance for each individual test will be 𝛼=0.05/4 = 0.0125.

 **p-value**